EU cooperation with eastern neighbours in the framework of the Eastern Partnership

 Commissioner for Enlargement and European Neighbourhood Policy, Štefan Füle

 Get the Flash Player to see this player.

 What is it?

-The Eastern Partnership is an EU initiative launched at the Prague Summit in May 2009 which aims to deepen and strengthen relations between the European Union and its 6 Eastern neighbours: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The Eastern Partnership is a policy initiative launched at the Prague Summit in May 2009.
+It aims to deepen and strengthen relations between the European Union and its 6 Eastern neighbours: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

 It strengthens bilateral relations between the EU and its Eastern European Partners and represents the Eastern dimension of the European Neighborhood Policy.

 The main objective is to support political and socio-economic reforms in partner countries to: